okeeffed/cheat-sheets/Advanced-React-Redux.md

 We then let them know that the we wish to use the option `secretOrKey` which will be `config.secret` in this case `secretOrKey: config.secret`.

 As a final step, we tell passport to use the straight with the `.use()` method.

+We also need to build a very particular route to use passport.
+In the router file, first import the `passportService` from `services/passport` and require the passport lib into routes as well.